diderote/chrom_chip/README.md

 	Options:
 	- Add '-t /path/to/ChIPseq.ipynb' if you running as a jupyter notebook
 	- Add '-o /path/to/output_ChIPseq.ipynb' to name your output notebook something other than your experimental file name.
-	- Add --no-notebook to run as a python script with a log file output.
 	- For all options: 'chrome_chip --help'

 Config File Details: